-Table rois communed from previous puge Value Description unityed_media allows multiple Avid clients to share a network drive worm controls the writability of files and folders depending on their change time and an ad- justable grace period xattr_tdb stores Extended Attributes (EAs) in a tdb file so they can be used on filesystems which do not provide support for EAs
+10.5 continued in only previous page

+Value Description

+unityed_media allows multiple Avid clients to share a network

+drive

+winmsa emulate Microsoft's MoveSecurityAttributes=0

+registry option, setting the ACL for file and di-

+rectory hierarchies to inherit from the parent

+directory into which they are moved

+worm controls the writability of files and folders

+depending on their change time and an ad-

+justable grace period

+xattr_tdb stores Extended Attributes (EAs) in a tdb file so

+they can be used on filesystems which do not

+provide support for EAs

-Note: When using fruit, also add the streams_xattr and catia VFS objects and be sure to configure all SMB shares this way.
+Note: When using fruit, also add the streams\xattr and catia VFS objects and be sure to configure all SMB shares this way.
 Reboot the Mac client after making this change.